China stocks slump most in a month as COVID curbs, inflation woes weigh

 ** Electric vehicle maker Nio Inc suspended production as China faces its worst coronavirus outbreak in two years, while battery giant Contemporary Amperex Technology (CATL) implemented a "closed-loop management" system at its main factory to keep production going.

-** Shares of Nio dropped roughly 8% in Hong Kong, while CATL lost 7.3% in Shenzhen.
+** Shares of Nio plunged 11.4% in Hong Kong, while CATL lost 7.3% in Shenzhen.

 ** EV makers in China produced far fewer cars in total than expected in March, due to strict pandemic curbs.

-** Dampening sentiment further, China's producer price index increased 8.3% year-on-year, easing from 8.8% growth in February.
-The consumer price index inched up 1.5% year-on-year, the fastest pace in three months.
+** Further weighing on sentiment, data showed China's factory-gate and consumer prices rose faster than expected in March, raising questions among some analysts about how much its central bank will be able to ease monetary policy.

-** Also, yields on China's 10-year government bonds fell below U.S. Treasury yields for the first time in 12 years, raising concerns of less attractiveness of yuan-denominated assets.
+** Also, yields on China's 10-year government bonds fell below U.S. Treasury yields for the first time in 12 years, dimming the attractiveness of yuan-denominated assets.

 ** Outflows through the Northbound leg of Stock Connect totalled 2.87 billion yuan ($450 million), according to Refinitiv data.